-The ‘by page’ report breaks your performance data down by your own page URLs, within the date range selected in the top filter.
+The Report by Page breaks your performance data down by your own page URLs, within the date range selected in the top filter.

 The report rows are unique* pages, initially sorted by revenue descending.
 For each unique page we will show you the stats i.e. impressions, clicks, CTR, sales etc.

-- For example if you had a page mysite.com/article1 that had 100 clicks to eBay.com and 100 clicks to Amazon.
-Ebay earnings were 1 sale/$5 commmission and Amazon earnings 1 sale/$5.
-Amazon does not provide us page-level data, so that 1 sale/$5 will be reported in this subtotal row instead.
+For example if you had a page mysite.com/article1 that had 100 clicks to eBay.com and 100 clicks to Walmart.
+Ebay earnings were 1 sale/$5 commission and Walmart earnings 1 sale/$5.
+Walmart does not provide us page-level data, so that 1 sale/$5 will be reported in this subtotal row instead.
 However mysite.com/article1 row in the page report will still report all 200 clicks but only the 1 sales/$5 earning from eBay, therefore EPC will be reported as $0.025, when the true EPC was actually $0.05.
 Conversion rate will be reported as 0.5% when the true conversion rate was 1%.

 Note: If you use fave.co links, each individual fave.co will be displayed as pages, due to the fact that we are unable to get full referrer URL data (i.e. we cannot work out exactly what the source page was).
 We are looking to improve this soon.

 Data for revenue, sales and order value is imported based on affiliate reporting processes and leads to different reporting time windows (most are 24-72 hours).
-Detailed explanation of each data column and behaviours of the data here
+Detailed explanation of each data column and behaviors of the data here.

 *Our data processing stage runs several steps to ensure that only unique URLs are shown (filtering out any URL parameters that are often attached to a URL after the question mark (?), and additional sharing parameters that are often added).
 We will not group together pagination of articles e.g. mysite.com/article?page=1.
 If we are duplicating a unique page on your site and you would like it changed, please contact us.